gayatrivenugopal/100-days-of-code/log.md

 **Thoughts:** It gets frustrating when we rely a lot on a third party tool, and it doesn't behave as expected.

+### Day 7: August 17, 2018

+**Today's Progress**: Finally found the issue.
+The word was not being passed in the correct format.

+**Thoughts:** Spent a lot of time to find out that the program was behaving unexpectedly because of the way I was passing the word!

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)